greyquill/ProjectManager/README.md

 4. Changes are saved immediately to the JSON file
 5. Commit changes to Git like any other code change

+### Deleting Stories and Epics

+**Deleting Stories:**
+1. Open a story in the detail panel
+2. Scroll to the bottom left of the card
+3. Click the "Delete Story" button (red, with trash icon)
+4. A modal will appear requesting your login code (2341)
+5. Enter the code and click "Delete" to confirm
+6. The story is **soft-deleted** (marked as `deleted: true` in the JSON file)
+7. Soft-deleted stories are:
+   - Removed from the UI immediately
+   - Preserved in the file system/KV for ID sequencing
+   - Not included in story lists or counts
+   - Can be recovered by manually editing the JSON file

+**Deleting Epics:**
+1. Open an epic in the detail panel
+2. Scroll to the bottom left of the card
+3. Click the "Delete Epic" button (red, with trash icon)
+4. **Validation Check**: If the epic contains active stories, a validation modal will appear explaining that all stories must be removed or moved first
+5. If validation passes, a modal will appear requesting your login code (2341)
+6. Enter the code and click "Delete" to confirm
+7. The epic is **hard-deleted** (completely removed from storage)

+**Delete Functionality Details:**

+**Security:**
+- All deletions require login code verification (2341)
+- Login code is validated server-side
+- Incorrect code shows "Nope!" error message with fade-in animation
+- Modal can be dismissed by clicking outside, pressing Escape, or clicking Cancel

+**Validation:**
+- **Epic Deletion**: Frontend and backend both validate that epic has no active stories
+- If validation fails, an interactive validation modal appears (not an error message)
+- Validation modal shows:
+  - Clear title: "Cannot Delete Epic"
+  - Warning message in amber/yellow box
+  - "Understood" button to dismiss
+  - Close (X) button in header
+- Stories can be deleted without validation (no dependencies)

+**API Endpoints:**
+- `DELETE /api/projects/[projectName]/epics/[epicName]/stories/[storyId]` - Soft deletes a story
+- `DELETE /api/projects/[projectName]/epics/[epicName]` - Hard deletes an epic (with validation)

+**Soft Deletion Implementation:**
+- Stories use soft deletion (`deleted: true` flag) to preserve ID sequencing
+- `listActiveStories()` filters out deleted stories
+- `listStories()` returns all stories (including deleted) for ID generation
+- Deleted stories are removed from epic's `storyIds` array
+- Story files/KV entries remain for maintaining sequential IDs

+**Hard Deletion Implementation:**
+- Epics are completely removed from storage
+- Backend validates no active stories exist before deletion
+- Epic's `storyIds` array is checked against active stories list
+- Returns 400 error if validation fails with descriptive message

+**UI Behavior:**
+- Delete buttons appear at bottom left of detail cards
+- Red styling indicates destructive action
+- Modals are non-blocking (can be dismissed)
+- After successful deletion:
+  - Selection is cleared
+  - Epics list is refreshed
+  - User is returned to project overview

 ## Architecture

 ### Tech Stack